Amtrak California: Comet car single-level trainsets

-Increasing ridership on the San Joaquin led Amtrak California to purchase 14 Comet IB rail cars from NJ Transit in 2008 for $75,000 per car.
+Increasing ridership on the Gold Runner led Amtrak California to purchase 14 Comet IB rail cars from NJ Transit in 2008 for $75,000 per car.
 Caltrans paid approximately $20 million to have these former commuter cars refurbished and reconfigured to serve as intercity coaches at Amtrak's Beech Grove Shops.

-Caltrans has also paid to lease and refurbish 3 Horizon dinettes (used as café cars) and 3 Non-Powered Control Units (old F40PH locomotives converted to serve as a cab/baggage car).
+Caltrans has also paid to lease three Non-Powered Control Units (old F40PH locomotives converted to serve as a cab/baggage car).
+The agency also previously paid to lease and refurbish three Horizon dinettes (used as café cars).

 Siemens Venture single-level trainsets

 In November 2017, the California Department of Transportation announced that it would be ordering seven Siemens Venture trainsets through its contractor Sumitomo Corporation.
 The states had initially contracted Sumitomo, which in turn subcontracted with Nippon Sharyo, to build the Next Generation Bi-Level Passenger Rail Car, but a prototype car failed a buff strength test in August 2015.
 After the test failure, Sumitomo canceled its deal with Nippon Sharyo, and turned to Siemens to be the new subcontractor.
 The cars are being built at the Siemens factory in Florin, California and will be hauled by California's existing fleet of diesel-electric locomotives.

-California's trainsets will be used exclusively on the San Joaquins service and will consist of seven cars each: four coaches with economy seating, two coaches with economy seating and vending machines, and one cab car (control car) with economy seating.
+California's trainsets will be used exclusively on the Gold Runner service and will consist of seven cars each: four coaches with economy seating, two coaches with economy seating and vending machines, and one cab car (control car) with economy seating.
 The order includes 49 cars for California, formed into seven semi-permanently-coupled trainsets.
-Since Siemens Venture trainsets were originally designed to be used with high platforms the SJJPA modify all stations, adding two mini-high platforms (short lengths of high platform, each long enough for one door, with an accessible ramp to the longer low platform).
-The first trainset is supposed to go into revenue service in 2020.
+Since Siemens Venture trainsets were originally designed to be used with high platforms, the SJJPA was planning to modify all stations, adding two mini-high platforms (short lengths of high platform, each long enough for one door, with an accessible ramp to the longer low platform).
+As delivered, the new Venture cars include trap door low level boarding with retractable steps to platform height, along with some cars in each trainset being equipped with wheelchair lifts.
+This enables them to be used with either low or high level platforms.